Jill Corson remembers the year her vision changed, when every window became a kaleidoscope.

 “Suddenly, I saw not only what was before me, but also things beside me and behind me,” Corson says.
 “Fascinated, I began to make photographs incorporating my new way of seeing.”

-Corson works as a Director of Advising for Parsons School of Design.
-She has worked at Parsons since 2004.
-She formerly worked as President & CEO of the New York Chapter of Advertising Photographers of America (now American Photographic Artists) from 2000-2002.
+Corson works as Program Manager for the Urban Systems Lab at The New School in New York.
+She worked at Parsons School of Design from 2004-2018.
+She led the New York Chapter of Advertising Photographers of America (now American Photographic Artists) as President & CEO from 2000-2002.

 Corson lives with her family in New York’s Hudson Valley.